 Use the knowledge and skills you have gained in Module 1 to publish a digital source criticism of a digitized or born-digital source or collection of your choosing following the guidelines outlined in Trevor Owens and Thomas Padilla, “Digital Sources and Digital Archives: Historical Evidence in the Digital Age,” International Journal of Digital Humanities 1, no. 3 (July 2021): 325–41.

-Use the knowledge and skills you have gained in Module 2 to publish a formal academic review of a digital public history project of your choosing following the guidelines outlined by Todd Presner "How to Evaluate Digital Scholarship” and Geoffrey Rockwell "Short Guide to Evaluation of Digital Work."
+Use the knowledge and skills you have gained in Module 2 to publish a formal academic review of a digital public history project of your choosing following the guidelines outlined by the National Council on Public History's "Digital History Project Review Guidelines."
 To find a project, use the National Council for Public History’s Registry.
-For tips on how to structure your review consult The Public Historian Digital Project Review Guidelines and Reviews in Digital Humanities Review Process and Submission.